msayson/msayson.github.io/_posts/2019-05-27-financial-checklist-moving-to-us.markdown

 layout: post
 title:  "Financial checklist for moving to the US for work"
 date:   2019-05-27 12:00:00 -0800
-categories: work
+categories: finances
 ---
 If you're moving from Canada to the US for work, there are a few things that are helpful to do before and immediately after moving that will make your short-term finances much, much easier, and I've put together a few of them based on conversations I had with a friend who relocated around a year after I did.

-At the end is a checklist you can skip to for a quick overview or to print when you're putting together your own To Do list.
+At the end is a checklist you can skip to for a quick overview.

 ## Closing your TFSA and simplifying Canadian investments